News & Politics

-The upcoming “America 250” military parade in Washington, DC, will fall on June 14 to commemorate the Army’s 250th birthday; the date is also President Donald Trump’s 79th birthday, something that surely has no significance at all.
+The upcoming “America 250” military parade and festival in Washington, DC, will fall on June 14 to commemorate the Army’s 250th birthday; the date is also President Donald Trump’s 79th birthday, something that surely has no significance at all.
 Here is the most up-to-date information on the celebration that’s bringing, among other things, lots of tanks to the city.

 What exactly is planned for the military parade and other events on June 14?

-The parade will feature approximately 6,700 soldiers, 150 military vehicles, and 50 helicopters.
-The official route will begin on Constitution Avenue by the Lincoln Memorial and end near 15th Street; some lightweight military vehicles will cross Memorial Bridge to join from the Pentagon.
+The parade will feature approximately 6,600 soldiers, 150 military vehicles, and 50 helicopters.
+The official route will begin on Constitution Avenue by the Lincoln Memorial and end at 15th Street; some lightweight military vehicles will cross Memorial Bridge to join from the Pentagon.
 Along with the parade, there will also be a flyover, a parachuting demonstration from the Army’s Golden Knights, a concert on the Ellipse, and fireworks.

-As part of the parade, a procession of heavy military vehicles will make their way down Constitution Avenue, including 28 M1A1 tanks, 28 Bradley Fighting Vehicles, 28 Strykers, and four Paladins, according to a Pentagon press conference held today.
+As part of the parade, a procession of heavy military vehicles will make their way down Constitution Avenue, including 28 M1A1 tanks, 28 Bradley Fighting Vehicles, 28 Strykers, and four Paladins, according to a Pentagon press conference held on May 21.
 There will also be several towed artillery pieces, historical military equipment including an M4 Sherman and a Douglas C-47 Skytrain—both used extensively during World War II—as well as 34 horses, two mules, one wagon, and a single dog.

 The military parade will aim to tell the story of the Army’s 250-year history, beginning with the Revolutionary War and ending with the contemporary era.
 Cohorts of soldiers marching down Constitution Avenue will be dressed in specific time-period uniforms sourced from a production company.